 American Village is a hugely popular tourist attraction.
 A short drive off Highway 58, between Camp Foster and Kadena Air Base, and across from Camp Lester, it’s a must-visit for locals and tourists alike.
 But what does it have to offer?
 Rather a lot, as you’re about to discover.

 Who doesn’t love to shop?
 There’s quite a variety here, including clothing, gifts, kids toys, perfume, accessories, and even hover boards, if that’s your thing.
-All the buildings have facades, brightly coloured, and the place has a kind of “Pirates Of The Caribbean” feel.
+All the buildings have facades, brightly colored, and the place has a kind of “Pirates Of The Caribbean” feel.
 There’s a huge store selling everything Americana, though this is aimed at tourists, so it’s maybe a little cheesy?
 However, they still have some splendid stuff.
-I like the old licence plates particularly, and some of the quirky cool t-shirts.
+I like the old license plates particularly, and some of the quirky cool t-shirts.
 It would be a neat place to shop if you were theming a room.

-Across from Depot Island (the area housing the Americana store, plus other shops and eateries), is a multilevel shopping centre.
-It has a 100 yen shop, a tax free shop, some gift places, a few clothing stores, and a quirky Japanese-style sells everything type place.
+Across from Depot Island (the area housing the Americana store, plus other shops and eateries), is a multilevel shopping center.
+It has a 100 yen shop, a tax-free shop, some gift places, a few clothing stores, and a quirky Japanese-style sells everything type place.
 It’s called Honey, second floor, and it’s worth at least a slice of your time.
 I love all the cat-themed items they carry!
 A short walk down from Depot Island, behind the multiplex, is a large Aeon Mall.
 You could spend a good few hours in here alone.

 To find a full listing of restaurants we have reviews about in American Village, check out our To Eat Index: By Location.

-Jetta Burger offers a mix of Mexican and American, with several varieties of the Okinawan favourite: taco rice, but also has tacos and burgers on the menu.
+Jetta Burger offers a mix of Mexican and American, with several varieties of the Okinawan favorite: taco rice, but also has tacos and burgers on the menu.
 The restaurant feels like a street market, the food is divine and the drinks menu is extensive.
 I particularly love the matcha (green tea) smoothie.
 It has caramel in it, a heavenly combo!

 Have kids (or an adult) to wear out?
 American Village isn’t just about food and shopping.
 There are two arcades: Sega and Dragon Palace.
 Dragon Palace is multilevel, plenty of running up and down will soon tire them out!
 A big variety of games will hold their attention too.
-Sega is also pretty big, and has a similar selection to Dragon Palace.
+Sega is also pretty big and has a similar selection to Dragon Palace.

 There’s also bowling, and of course, the Ferris wheel.
 You can ride this day or night (weather permitting), and get a spectacular view of the area.
 If your idea of entertainment is being pampered, you can find nail bars and salons here.
 Get your nails done, a new do, and grab a coffee and a slice of cake at a cafe!
 Perfect!
-Another option is the movie theatre, a stone’s throw from Depot Island.
+Another option is the movie theater, a stone’s throw from Depot Island.
 Do you love to sing?
 Test out your vocal chords at the karaoke!
-Delight (or horrify) with a rendition of your favourite song.
+Delight (or horrify) with a rendition of your favorite song.

 On any given night you may discover a local band playing in the plaza between the Ferris wheel building and Depot Island.
 Grab a cup of Starbucks or a cup of fro-yo and enjoy!
 This is a fun activity for all members of your family… and it’s free!

 Parking isn’t too bad.
 There’s Mihama public parking across from the Aeon Mall, a small amount of parking behind Depot Island, and another fair-sized lot in front of the Sega arcade.
-It gets really busy on weekends and special holidays, but for the most part you can usually find somewhere to park.
+It gets really busy on weekends and special holidays, but for the most part, you can usually find somewhere to park.
 And it’s free, another bonus.

 Life’s A Beach

 Just when you thought there wasn’t more to do here, surprise!
 There’s a beach too!
-Sunset beach Mihama is barely a 2 minute walk from the main hustle and bustle.
+Sunset beach Mihama is barely a 2-minute walk from the main hustle and bustle.
 It’s a fair size, with soft, lemon-yellow sand, and crystal clear waters.
 If anyone has ever told you “you’re never too far from a beach on Okinawa”, they weren’t exaggerating.
 As the name suggests, this is a wonderful spot to watch the setting sun.
-So after a long day of shopping, eating, and beating your loved ones at various arcade games, you can relax on the beach, feet in the ocean, until it’s time to catch a movie.
+So after a long day of shopping, eating, and beating your loved ones at various arcade games, you can relax on the beach, feet in the ocean until it’s time to catch a movie.
 Perfect.